AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 From my experiences with human languages, as a French that learnt English and Russian within the past 10 years, I would divide fluency in different parts.

-The part that is similar among languages and that makes it easier to learn new languages such as the main logic, structures, rules, characters, environments all of this, even if it is not identical, it helps to understand and adapt in new language environment easily.
-Each part that is unique to a language can still differenciate what can be done and not be done, so, we can always draw parallels among languages even if they are very different.
+The part that is similar among languages and that makes it easier to learn new languages such as the main logic, structures, rules, characters, environments, all of this, even if it is not identical, it helps to understand and adapt in new language environment easily.
+The part that is unique to a language, it can still differenciate what can be done and not be done, so, we can always draw parallels among languages even if they are very different.
+I found that the more languages I learnt, the more shortcut I made in my head, and so, things were easier to learn and retrieve.

 >----- Here is how I perceive program fluency. -----

 Programming languages have those two parts too, learning Ruby was challenging because I did not have any reference from previous programming language.
 Once I understood the patterns, the big picture, the details, I acquired the key words to quickly search online whatever syntax was missing.
-Because I did not know the syntax but I knew what I was willing to use in term of logic or structure.
+I became fast when I did not know the syntax because I knew what I was willing to use in term of logic or structure.
 This first programming language helped me to explore Javascript and a little bit of Java with their own differences and similarities.
-Then, learning the test framework language was another step, because the logic is different, however after RSpec, Jasmine was also easier.
+Learning the testing frameworks were new steps, because the logic is different, however after RSpec, Jasmine it also became easier.

 **Program fluency means that I have explored enough programming languages so that I am confident that I can use my acquired abilities to understand programming languages, to search efficiently and to learn quickly, and perform in a reasonable amount of time.**